sabiodun1/webserver/README.md

-#This is a configuration management for installing and starting apache web server
+Create and deploy a running instance of a web server using Ansible as configuration tool.